Lawrence Of Arabia | 1962

 The opening scene, of Lawrence’s fatal motorbike ride, which in reality took place in Dorset) is Chobham, Surrey.

 It’s claimed that more scenes were filmed in Morocco, at Ait Benhaddou, a spectacular village made up of several small kasbahs (fortresses), about fifteen miles northwest of Ouarzazate.
 Its red towers have been seen in Gladiator, The Last Days of Sodom and Gomorrah and The Jewel of the Nile.
-Just outside Ouarzazate, the giant Glaoui Kasbah was converted into a hotel, now the Kasbah Tifoultoutte, specially to house the cast.
-It’s about three miles from Ouarzazate on the P31 (tel: 04.88.46.36).
+The giant, now crumbling, Glaoui Kasbah, about three miles from Ouarzazate on the P31, was converted into a hotel, specially to house the cast..